-One fall day cruising the 40-mile west coast serves up seasons of lush memories.
+One fall day cruising the 40-mile west coast of Leelanau County serves up seasons of lush memories.
 Start your tour at the peninsula’s tip in Northport, near Traverse City, then let your whimsy lead you—or let our suggested stops steer you to fantastic food, wine, woods and water.

 STOP 1: Barb’s Bakery

 Leave the tiny tables and solo stools to urban coffee shops.
 Barb’s Bakery is all about cozying up, elbow to elbow, in old-fashioned neighborly style.
 To that end, owner Barb Holcomb has filled her warmly lit bakery with family-sized dinner tables and clusters of bottomworn chairs.
 The 122-year-old space has been home to Leelanau County’s first butcher shop, a dentist and doctor’s office, a shoe store and a clothing store.
 But since Peter Eiken first transformed it into a bakery in the 1920’s, the alluring scent of rising dough has wafted from the kitchen and drawn in customers across its old maple floors.

 Barb rolls out dough each morning long before dawn on the bakery’s original oak tables and serves customers over timeworn oak countertops that previously lined the town’s old drugstore.
 Bear claws, donuts, sweet rolls and other carb fixes are available, but follow the lead of the locals and go for Barb’s golden pairing: one of her famous, always-fresh cinnamon twists and a hot mug of Bakery Blend coffee.
 Barb and local bean maestro Steve Arens of Leelanau Coffee Roasting Company developed the blend—a full-bodied, rich-tasting Sumatra mellowed with a little Colombian.
 It is available elsewhere, says Barb, “but it always tastes best here.”